 PEERS provides users with a web-based system to complete the summative forms of Act 13, i.e., the PDE13-1, 13-2, 13-3, and 13-4.
 PEERS does not manage the "front end" of the supervision process, such as scheduling observations, data collection and recording, pre-observation conference, SPMs, etc.

 - Observation & Practice

-PEERS provides the users with a web-based means to complete these final rating forms.
-The language and format are very similar, allowing for ease of use and consistency in addressing requirements of PA Act 82.
-The same business rules apply in both systems, in adherence to Act 82 rules and regulations.
+PEERS provides the users with a web-based means to complete these semi-annual and annual rating forms.
+The language and format are very similar, allowing for ease of use and consistency in addressing requirements of PA Act 13.
+The same business rules apply in both systems, in adherence to Act 13 rules and regulations.
 The system does provide features to leverage web-based technology and ease of use by LEAs, including the pre-population of a range of data elements.

 LEAs can use the entire PEERS application or specific components of PEERS.
-It is possible to use PEERS as a stand-alone tool for completing the summative evaluation forms (in lieu of the current Excel documents).
+It is possible to use PEERS as a stand-alone tool for completing the semi-annual and annual evaluation forms (in lieu of the current Excel documents).
 Or, PEERS can be used in combination with other systems an LEA may already have in place.

-PEERS pre-populates the SPP and the LEA has the option of choosing the school year.
-The SPP score is converted to the 0-3 score for 82-1, 82-2, and 82-3.
+PEERS pre-populates the Building-Level Data and the LEA has the option of choosing the school year.
+The Building-Level score is converted to the 0-3 score for 13-1, 13-2, and 13-3.